Study of Women's Health Across the Nation (SWAN), 2006-2008: Visit 10 Dataset (ICPSR 32961)

 Principal Investigator(s): View help for Principal Investigator(s)

-Kim Sutton-Tyrrell, University of Pittsburgh; Faith Selzer, University of Pittsburgh; MaryFran Sowers, University of Michigan; Joel Finkelstein, Massachusetts General Hospital, Boston; Lynda Powell, Rush University, Rush-Presbyterian-St. Luke's Medical Center, Chicago; Ellen Gold, University of California; Gail David, University of California-Los Angeles; Gerson Weiss, University of Medicine and Dentistry-New Jersey Medical Center; Karen Matthews, University of Pittsburgh
+Kim Sutton-Tyrrell, University of Pittsburgh; Faith Selzer, University of Pittsburgh; MaryFran Sowers, University of Michigan; Joel Finkelstein, Massachusetts General Hospital, Boston; Lynda Powell, Rush University, Rush-Presbyterian-St. Luke's Medical Center, Chicago; Ellen Gold, University of California-Davis; Gail David, University of California-Los Angeles; Gerson Weiss, University of Medicine and Dentistry-New Jersey Medical Center; Karen Matthews, University of Pittsburgh; Maria Mori Brooks, University of Pittsburgh

 Summary View help for Summary